Frequently Asked Questions

 Q: How are your shipping and handling costs determined ?

-A: We ship our products via UPS Ground - unless special arrangements are made with you.
+A: We ship our products via UPS Ground – unless special arrangements are made with you.
 The shipping prices you see on our site when you check out come straight from UPS and are based on the shipping size, weight and zip code.
-You are charged only our costs from these carriers.
+You are charged only our costs from this carrier.

 Q: Can I pick up the product myself ?

 A: Call or email us to make special arrangements.
-We can provide free delivery for customers in our local area (Santa Barbara County, California).
+We can provide free delivery for customers in our local area (Southern Oregon).

 Lead Time Questions